Modular App Development: How Teams That Actually Ship Fast Are Structuring Their Code

 9. User Engagement, Retention, and QualityUnderstanding how often users download apps and how long they actually use them gives you a strategic edge.

 This means simply getting a download is only the first step.
 What matters next is usage and engagement.
-For your android app development, design for retention from day one: onboard swiftly, provide value early, design habit-forming flows.
+For your Android app development, design for retention from day one: onboard swiftly, provide value early, design habit-forming flows.
 Track metrics like Day 1, Day 7 retention, churn rates, and daily active users (DAU).
 Use these Play Store insights to tailor features that keep users returning rather than uninstalling.

 Here are the current top-earning apps on the Google Play Store: